 Ya gotta hand it to Allstate: The "good hands" company has managed to work its way towards the top of the property/casualty insurance pile.
-Serving more than 16 million households, the company is the second-largest personal lines insurer in the US, just behind rival State Farm.
+Serving more than 145 million policies in force, the company is one of the top overall property/casualty insurers.
 Its Allstate Protection segment sells auto, homeowners, and other property/casualty insurance products in Canada and the US.
-Allstate Life provides life insurance through subsidiaries including Allstate Life and American Heritage Life.
-The group also provides voluntary benefits such as short-term disability and critical illness policies.
-Other units include Allstate Roadside Services and consumer protection plan provider SquareTrade.
+Other divisions provide life insurance, voluntary benefits such as short-term disability and critical illness policies, and consumer protection plans.

-The Service Businesses segment includes consumer protection plan provider Allstate Protection Plans, Allstate Dealer Services, telematics unit Arity, Allstate Roadside Services, Arity, and Allstate Identity Protection.
+The Service Businesses segment (another 5%) includes consumer protection plan provider Allstate Protection Plans, Allstate Dealer Services, telematics unit Arity, Allstate Roadside Services, Arity, and Allstate Identity Protection.
 InfoArmor offers identity protection via employers.

 Allstate's largest property/casualty markets are California, Florida, New York, and Texas.
-The company operates throughout the US and in Puerto Rico, the US Virgin Islands, Guam, and Canada.
-It has some 500 administrative, claims handling, data processing, and other facilities in North America.
-It also leases properties in Northern Ireland (three), India (two), and London (two).
+The Service Businesses operate in the US, Puerto Rico, Europe, and Canada.
+Allstate has some 450 administrative, claims, data, and other facilities in North America.
+It also has offices in Ireland, India, and London.
+The company is headquartered in Northbrook, Illinois.

 Sales and Marketing

-Allstate maintains a network of about 10,400 exclusive agencies which sell its Allstate-branded insurance products through approximately 24,000 licensed sales professionals and 1,000 financial specialists.
-It also offers these products, and Encompass-branded products, through some 2,500 independent agencies that are primarily located in rural areas of the US.
+The Allstate Protection segment maintains a network of approximately 10,800 exclusive agencies which sell its insurance products through approximately 27,100 licensed sales professionals and 1,000 financial specialists.
+It also offers these products, and Encompass-branded products, through some 3,400 independent agencies that are primarily located in rural areas of the US.
 Esurance and Answer Financial products are distributed online and via contact centers.

 Mergers and Acquisitions